Practicing divorce law has – probably like every other job – it’s good and bad.

 So if you have to get divorced, please call us at (414) 272-5632 or schedule an appointment, so you can see if this is the right fit for you.
 In many cases, I intend to do full service mediation (which includes completing and filing all necessary documents) at a flat fee, so there will be no surprises.

 My intent is to meet with potential mediation parties for a free half hour consultation.
 There will be no commitment necessary at this consultation – just a meeting to discuss options, process and cost.
-We can meet at my office or a coffee shop or eatery convenient to you.
+We can meet at my office, over the phone, via Zoom video conferencing or at a coffee shop convenient to your location.

 Think this might fit your needs?
 If so, let’s talk.